 I come to the open field, my thoughts interrupted with my worst fear; the sound of a dog.
 This sound is usually whistles or barking.
 This time the girls softball team is only jogging.
 I guess it is all those jiggling wrist bands.
 With the demeanor of a serial killer, I slyly travel a different path.
 I go unseen, even as it means choosing a path I have never been down.
 I follow the XC (the sport of Cross Country running) signs and come to an open area with two buildings.
 I see the door of the main barn is boarded up.
 And I see a newer trailer, an old truck, and old trailers scattered.
 I am, I now realize on private property!
 This means that in MA hick country a land owner might have shot guns or rottweilers.
 Across the long expanse of cranberry bogs, I see houses.
 One dominant property has white fences and giant RVs.
 Stupidly, I loiter down the path away from the main house but further into the private property area.
 But around the corner, I hear dogs barking.
 I turn around and reenter the woods.
 It is like I am an animal,

-I am more comfortable in the woods with animals than in public with humans.
+"My greatest fear is humans, I can't rely on primitive survival instincts when some douche might sick their dog on me, or shoot me for trespassing.
+I have an arrowhead rock I will use to take out an attacking coyote if need be."I am more comfortable in the woods with animals than in public with humans.
 I know there are more paths to take without repeating previous explorations.
 I enter down a long path with brush and trees that has a tunnel quality.
 I am constantly stopping, taking off the hoody, in this freezing weather to listen to rustles in the brush.
 I think about the time I was chased by a man with an ax for simply walking through his property.
 However, I walk over a wooden bridge that crosses a giant stream.
 The water is roaring and I am able to see any approaching attacker.
 The trails go in three directions.
 Some of the trails loop around the the twenty foot entrenchment that the stream centers.
 The brush makes visibility down these trails impossible.

 I venture the right loop trail.
 I see one house that is across an impossible impasse for attackers -thick brush stretching a 50 foot hill.
 I feel protected from mankind.
 I soak up the beauty of the trees with childhood joy.
 I come to a place where I can hide for a minute and take care of nature.
 I always go right, further into the unknown.